Table of Contents

-It is also recommended to develop a schedule of deliverable that would represent the ultimate goad of the Change Order.
-It is important to note that both the project programme and schedule of deliverable must complement each other and there is no discrepancy in the information.
+It is also recommended to develop a schedule of deliverables that would represent the ultimate goad of the Change Order.
+It is important to note that both the project programme and schedule of deliverables must complement each other and there is no discrepancy in the information.
 Otherwise, it would lead to a delay in getting client approval or end up getting rejected.

 If the project programme identifies that the new activity may impact and extend the original programme, it must be notified to the client.
 A separate Early Warning Notice (EWN) would be ideal to address this information.

 Once the project programme and schedule of the deliverable are complete, it is time to prepare the Change Order Fee.
 It could be a Lumpsum fee or Time & Material based fee, depending on the original terms and conditions of the contract.

 But in either case, it is important for the contractor to calculate the manpower and material cost to execute the change and issue the Change Order Fee to the client for approval.

 Before figuring out when to raise change orders, it is very important to know the key reasons for the change orders.
 Here are some key reasons for the change order:

 This means when the scope of work is not clearly defined with clearly define boundaries and carries various loopholes, it would lead to allowing scope creeps at many stages.
 Therefore, change orders are raised by contractors.

 At the design stage and at construction, there will be many occasions where designers and or contractors make decisions based on some assumption due to the lack of information or lack of surveys/ investigations.
 In those situations, they record the assumptions and associated risk (in monetary form) and populate a risk pot during the design and tender stage.